Refrigerated ice surfaces

 - Report all accidents, injuries, misconduct and foul-language to staff immediately.

 - It is highly recommended that all skaters wear a CSA-approved helmet while on the ice.

 - Stay off the rink during inclement or mild weather.

 - Children seven years and under must be actively supervised by a responsible person 14 years or older.

 - You are personally responsible to ensure you are fit to participate in physical activities.

 - Anyone with a condition affecting their ability to participate must take appropriate safety precautions to ensure their safety and are encouraged to be accompanied by an adult who understands their condition.

-The following activities are not permitted at outdoor rinks.
 These activities could result in you being asked to leave the facility.

 - Hockey and other team sports are not permitted on unboarded surfaces.